sambhav90247/gameHub/README.md

 Follow these steps to install and run the project on your local machine:

 Step 1.
-Clone the Repository
+Clone the Repository:
         git clone <repository-url>// Replace <repository-url> with actual repo link.

 Step 2.
-Go to the Project Directory
+Go to the Project Directory:
         cd your-project-folder-name //(newp\game-app\game-app)

 Step 3.
-Install Dependencies
+Install Dependencies:
        npm install // Make sure you have Node.js and npm installed.
        This will install packages including:
        ⮞react